Learn-React-With-Harshi/chapter-01-inception-namaste-react/class-notes.md

 prettifyjson
 vs-code icons

-4. Created html boiler template in vs code using emmet
+4. Created html boiler template in vs code using emmet and wrote html for printing some text.

 5. Wrote a simple js program to print Namaste Everyone in h1 tag inside div container with id root.
   -> used js engine's browser API called document to create h1 element and appendChild to append it to root div